Direct Imaging and Spectroscopy of Extrasolar Planets: Direct Imaging Detections

 Combining astrometry and/or RV and direct imaging data can yield dynamical masses for other directly-imaged planets, as well as for numerous brown dwarf companions \citep{grandjean19,Brandt20b,Brandt21}.
 The upcoming {\it Gaia} data releases for the full and extended mission will be used extensively in future detection and characterization studies of directly-imaged planets, yielding further dynamical masses for directly imaged companions.
 The extended mission will provide precision astrometric measurements of the host star over $\approx$10 years.

 Combining direct imaging with other detection techniques can improve planet occurrence rate measurements and can better determine the planet frequency distribution over a range of masses, orbital periods, and host star properties.
 Long-term Doppler surveys are largely complete to giant planets within $\sim$5 au, and partially complete to giant planets out to $\sim$10 au, the current inner limit of sensitivity of direct imaging surveys.
 Thus, combining results from both techniques reveals giant planet demographics out to $\sim$100 au (Section~\ref{sec:occurrence}).
 RV studies of young stars (e.g. \citealt{Lagrange19,grandjean2021}) allow occurrence rates to be compared for stars of similar ages, tracing the extent of giant planet migration over system lifetimes and its effect on planet frequency.
-The final \textit{Gaia} planet catalog \citep{Perryman2014} will also help place demographic measurements of young, wide-separation giant planets into context, as astrometry will be better able to probe intermediate separation giant planets ($\sim$1-10 AU, $\gtrsim$1 M$_{\textrm Jup}$) around younger, higher-mass stars compared to RV.
+The final \textit{Gaia} planet catalog \citep{Perryman2014} will also help place demographic measurements of young, wide-separation giant planets into context, as astrometry will be better able to probe intermediate separation giant planets ($\sim$1-10 au, $\gtrsim$1 M$_{\textrm Jup}$) around younger, higher-mass stars compared to RV.
 These target stars more closely match the hosts of imaged planets.
+A Gaia-selected survey of accelerating stars has now led to the first joint direct imaging and astrometry discovery of an exoplanet \citep{Currie2022b}.
 Combining Gaia observations of younger, higher-mass stars with direct imaging will illuminate trends in occurrence rate as a function of stellar mass and age.

 Direct imaging also shares an important overlap with planet detection by microlensing.
 Both techniques are sensitive to planets beyond the snow line, with microlensing probing lower planet-star mass ratios (e.g. \citealt{Suzuki2016}), while the host mass of imaged planets can be directly determined, and the planet mass inferred from models.
 In addition, singly lensed short-period microlensing events can represent either a free-floating planet or a wide-separation bound planet \citep{Sumi2011}.
 Constraints on the wide-separation giant planet population can be determined from imaging, thus more definitively constraining the free-floating planet occurrence rate.